kylene11/Rank-Points-Calculator/README.md

-For those taking A Levels, use this calculator to easily calculate your rank points
+For those taking A Levels, use this calculator to easily calculate your rank points!